Parenting teens: Parties

 As a parent – you are not just responsible for your own teenager – but also for your guests while they are on your property.
 Make sure you have additional help from neighbours or friends to actively supervise the party.
 If it's a larger party – consider hiring security – it might be cheaper than having a trashed house in the long run.

-- be involved so you can see what is going on.
+Be involved so you can see what is going on.
 An easy way to do this is to prepare lots of food, and offer this personally to guests throughout the night.
-By talking with them, you will soon get an idea if anyone has had too much alcohol or been taking drugs
+By talking with them, you will soon get an idea if anyone has had too much alcohol or been taking drugs.
+Deal with issues before they get out of hand.
+Invite other parents over – they could help you serve food and will be able to assist with security if necessary.

 Party - at other people's place